By Dan Simms

 Nationwide was founded four years after State Farm in 1926.
 The company’s long history makes its perennially outstanding ranking on J.D Power studies all the more impressive and provides peace of mind for potential customers.

 Nationwide’s plans are designed to be supplemented with optional coverage, making its policies ideal for piecing together a customized home insurance plan.
-The company’s prices are also competitive, and it offers a wide array of discounts for first-time buyers, not making claims, and bundling your homeowners insurance with the company’s auto insurance.
+The company’s prices are also competitive, offering a wide array of discounts for first-time buyers, not making claims, and bundling your homeowner’s insurance with the company’s auto insurance.

 Nationwide homeowners insurance costs around $1,668 per year, which is $320 less than the typical cost for home insurance in Florida.

 Click here to get a quote from Nationwide for your home.

 Progressive was founded in 1937 and has provided Americans with outstanding home, car, and life insurance ever since.
 Progressive is ideal for Florida residents looking to purchase their first home since the company offers several discounts for first-time home buyers.